Protect the Tongass—and 44.7 million acres of U.S. National Forests

-We stand with The Boat Company, a 45-year steward of these wild lands, and its Natural Resources Defense Attorney Paul Olson, whose legal efforts with partners like Earthjustice have twice upheld these safeguards against past repeals.
+We stand with The Boat Company, a 45-year steward of these wild lands, and its environmental attorney Paul Olson, whose legal efforts with partners like Earthjustice have twice upheld these safeguards against past repeals.
 Preserve this natural legacy—reject the repeal and honor the public’s voice during the comment period.

 ¹ Source: USDA Forest Service, 2023 Inventory